TrivadisPF/kafka-backup/doc/BackupOfCompactedLogTopics.md

 Now the circle restarts with the roles (**Active** and **Passive**) switched.

+The determination of the `compacted.log.backup.length.days` has to be done use-case specific.
+It will differ depending on the throughput on the Topic as well as how many updates per key we get during a certain timeframe.

 The following diagram shows the usage of the coordination topic in more detail.

 ![Alt Image Text](./images/backup-log-compacted-coord.png "Handling Log Compacted topics")